elkcityhazard/area-51-hugo/content/pricing/index.md

           - All the air you can use
           - 500 paintballs per player
       extras: $35 per each additional person
       description: "Ultimate Party Package!
 This pays for the first 10 players, add $35 for each additional player.
 Recommended for Birthday parties and large groups.
 Schedule your event on one of our many \"WALK ON\" days.
-(Check events page for dates) Groups with 12 or more players may schedule private games at 9:00am to 12:00 before regular play starts. $10 extra for morning groups to play the rest of the day."
+(Check events page for dates)"
       animate: false
     - name: "Regular Party Package"
       price: 250